 How RFID Technology Helps Domestic And Wild Animals

 It is becoming increasingly common for veterinarians to tag pets with GPS-enabled RFID chips.
 If a pet becomes lost, it can be tracked using its RFID tag.
-The RFID tag can also identify the animal and provide the owner’s contact information if someone finds it and brings it to the vet or an animal shelter.
-This RFID technology not only helps to reunite pets with their owners, but it also helps veterinarians and animal shelters deal with the overpopulation of stray animals.
+The RFID tag can also identify the animal and provide the owner’s contact information if someone brings it to the vet or an animal shelter.
+This RFID technology helps to reunite pets with their owners and also helps veterinarians with the overpopulation of stray animals.

 Livestock and Farm Animals